 The Chinese American Medical Society awards 3 to 5 scholarships a year to medical and/or dental students and scientists.
-The funds come from contributions and from the fundraising dinners.
+Scholarship is maintained by its educational fund and 3 remaining named scholarships.
 Starting in 1989, an Esther Lim Memorial Scholarship was established, the result of a bequest by Dr. Lim, a late member of the Society, and her family.
 In 1996, a Ruth Liu Memorial Scholarship was added by Dr. George Liu and friends to honor Dr. Liu’s late wife.
 A third named Scholarship, The American Center for Chinese Medical Sciences Scholarship, was donated by the American Center for Chinese Medical Sciences, based at Washington, D.C., upon the dissolution of the organization, in 2004.

 The JACL offers several scholarships in varying amounts to students pursuing a career in medicine.
 Applicants must be an active member of the JACL to qualify.
-Applications are available at the website: www.jacl.org/edu/scholar.htm.
-For more information, please contact the JACL at (415) 345-1075 or email@example.com.
+Applications are available at the website.
+For more information, please contact Patty Wada the JACL at (415) 345-1075 or email@example.com.

 AIGC manages a number of private funds and awards and provides these as supplemental scholarships ($500 – $5000 each) based on field of study and other criteria defined by the donor.
 All successful applicants for the AIGC Fellowship (above) are considered for these fellowships and will be notified at the time that awards are announced.
 These funds are known as:

 Students in full-time, accredited graduate programs, who are US citizens or legal permanent residents of Hispanic heritage, can apply for various scholarships through the Hispanic Scholarship Fund.
 Visit the website www.hsf.net for information and an application.
 For more information contact the Hispanic Scholarship Fund at 877-473-4636